Hua-Zhou/Hua-Zhou.github.io/teaching/st552-2013fall/syllabus.md

 ### TA Office Hours

-Friday @ 12pm-2pm at the Tutorial Center in 1101 SAS Hall
+Tue @ 11am-12pm and Fri @ 12pm-1pm at the Tutorial Center in 1101 SAS Hall

 ### Prerequisite